 Push notifications have made significant progress and become increasingly relevant to end users in the past few years thanks to a more cultured segmentation such as location-based targeting and dynamic messaging.

-Consumers are used to and are occasionally appreciative of push notifications.
+Consumers are used to and are occasionally appreciative of funny push notifications.
 But there is still a large gap between reality and the ideal state of push.
 One reason for paucity in progress is due to too many brands requesting push permissions pretty early in the process.

 Marketers should build faith in their product before asking for permission to activate push notifications.
-A brand must first influence the end user positively so that the user feels interacting with the push notification will enhance day-to-day activity positively.
+A brand must first influence the end user positively so that the user feels interacting with push conversions will enhance day-to-day activity positively.
 This begins by creating a novel impression during the launch.
 Ideally the best time to pitch in for push notifications would be after four to six sessions.

 6% of people say that even one weekly push could be reason enough to abandon an app and 21% of users still discard an app after one use.